 5 New Orleans Landlord Tips

-- Be sure all maintenance has been completed before leasing the property.
+- Property management should be at the top of your priority list at all times.
+Be sure all maintenance has been completed before leasing the property.
 It makes it easier to find good tenants when your property is in great condition.
 We’ve certainly seen potential renters pass on a place because they were concerned that promised repairs or improvements wouldn’t actually be completed before they move in.

 - Don’t skimp on photos just because it’s a rental.
 The better the photos you use in advertising your rental, the more qualified applicants you’ll have to choose from.
 Show your space off!
 Letting people know what you’re offering will help minimize the number of times you have to answer the same questions over and over again.